Motel Hell: Home media

+MGM/UA issued Motel Hell on VHS in October 1986.

+In 2002, MGM released Motel Hell as part of its "Midnite Movies" collection of double-feature DVDs with the 1974 film Deranged.

+On May 13, 2013, Arrow Video released the film on Blu-ray in region B in the United Kingdom On August 12, 2014, Scream Factory released a region A Blu-ray for distribution in the United States and Canada.
+Scream Factory issued the film for the first time in UHD 4K Blu-ray on June 27, 2023.

+Reception

+Box office

+Motel Hell grossed $6,342,668 at the United States box office.

 Critical response

-On the review aggregator website Rotten Tomatoes, Motel Hell holds a 63% approval rating based on 27 critic reviews, with an average rating of 5.6/10.
-The consensus reads: "Eerie and satirical, Motel Hell has no vacancy when it comes to low-brow horror gags.”
-On Metacritic, the film has an average score of 64 out of 100, based on reviews from seven critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the a score of 64 out of 100, based on 7 critics, indicating "generally favorable" reviews.

+Kevin Thomas of the Los Angeles Times felt the material was beneath the filmmakers and cast, deeming the film "so totally inept that it plays like a protracted sick joke."
+Donna Chernin of The Plain Dealer deemed the film "a revolting mess."
+Joe Baltake of the Philadelphia Daily News noted that the film "starts of fine and funny" but that ultimately "none of it is as funny as it is intended to be, but it's often very gross–more than it needs to be."

-Roger Ebert gave the film a score of three out of four stars, writing: "What Motel Hell brings to this genre is the refreshing sound of laughter.
+Roger Ebert alternately gave the film a favorable score of three out of four stars, writing: "What Motel Hell brings to this genre is the refreshing sound of laughter.
 This movie is disgusting, of course; it's impossible to satirize this material, I imagine, without presenting the subject matter you're satirizing."
 Adam Tyner of DVD Talk gave the film four out of five stars, writing, "With its cacklingly dark sense of humor and some unforgettably twisted visuals, Motel Hell still feels fresh and wildly unique even all these decades later."

-The Terror Trap gave the film 3/4 stars, calling it "A thoroughly enjoyable low budget horror with effective, low key doses of black humor".
-Anthony Arrigo from Dread Central rated the film a score of 4/5, calling it "a darkly humorous film, played straight, replete with equal parts hilarity and horror".
-Brett Gallman from Oh, the Horror! praised the film, calling it a successful imitator of Tobe Hooper's The Texas Chain Saw Massacre.
-Comparing it to Hooper's film, Gallman wrote, "Motel Hell is one such successful imitator because it doesn’t just tap into these comedic implications—it unlooses them like a driller would a fount of oil, as its crude but wicked sense of comedy eventually spews forth, soaking the film’s proceedings with an offbeat vibe that forces audiences to consider just what in the hell is really going on here."
+Anthony Arrigo from Dread Central rated the film a score of four out of five stars, calling it "a darkly humorous film, played straight, replete with equal parts hilarity and horror".

-Arrow in the Head rated the film 7/10, commending the film's acting, direction, and humor, but writing that the pacing, script, and finale should have been tighter.

 Author and film critic Leonard Maltin awarded the film one-and-a-half out of four stars.
 In his review, Maltin wrote that, although it was nice to see Rory and Wolfman share screen credit and commended its lively finale, he felt that the film still failed to distinguish itself.

-TV Guide wrote, "Motel Hell could have been a great black comedy, but the uneasy direction of Kevin Connor fails to get most of the picture off the ground."
-Dennis Schwartz from Dennis Schwartz Movie Reviews gave the film a grade C−, writing that it is "tasteless, gruesomely awkward and moronic".
-Chuck Bowen from Slant awarded the film three out of five stars, writing that, although the horror portion of the film was somewhat effective, it failed to be even remotely funny.
+Chuck Bowen from Slant Magazine awarded the film three out of five stars, writing that, although the horror portion of the film was somewhat effective, it failed to be even remotely funny.